-We report on a new x-ray imaging method, which combines the high spatial resolution of coherent diffraction imaging with the ability of dark field microscopy to map grains within thick polycrystalline specimens.
-An x-ray objective serves to isolate a grain and avoid overlap of diffraction spots.
-Iterative oversampling routines are used to reconstruct the shape and strain field within the grain from the far field intensity pattern.
-The limitation on resolution caused by the finite numerical aperture of the objective is overcome by the Fourier synthesis of several diffraction patterns.
-We demonstrate the method by an experimental study of a ~500 nm Pt grain for the two cases of a real and a virtual image plane.
-In the latter case the spatial resolution is 13 nm rms.
-Our results confirm that no information on the pupil function of the lens is required and that lens aberrations are not critical.
+We demonstrate an x-ray coherent imaging method that combines high spatial resolution with the ability to map grains within thick polycrystalline specimens.
+An x-ray objective serves to isolate an embedded grain.
+Iterative oversampling routines and Fourier synthesis are used to reconstruct the shape and strain field from the far-field intensity pattern.
+In a demonstration experiment a ∼500-nm Pt grain embedded in a polycrystalline Pt matrix is mapped in three dimensions without compromising the spatial resolution.
+No information on the pupil function of the lens is required and lens aberrations are not critical.